paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-006-the-analysis-of-regulatory-functions.md

 William J. Clinton.

 #### Ex.
 Ord.
 No. 13198.
 Agency Responsibilities With Respect to Faith-Based and Community Initiatives
 Ex.
 Ord.
 No. 13198, Jan.
 29, 2001, 66 F.R.
 8497, as amended by Ex.
 Ord.
 No. 13831, § 2(a), May 3, 2018, 83 F.R.
 20715; Ex.
 Ord.
 No. 14015, § 5(a), Feb.
 14, 2021, 86 F.R.
-10008, provided:
+10008; Ex.
+Ord.
+No. 14205, § 2(a), Feb.
+7, 2025, 90 F.R.
+9499, provided:

 By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to help the Federal Government coordinate a national effort to expand opportunities for faith-based and other community organizations and to strengthen their capacity to better meet social needs in America’s communities, it is hereby ordered as follows:

 Section 1.
-Establishment of Executive Department Centers for Faith-Based and Neighborhood Partnerships. (a) The Attorney General, the Secretary of Education, the Secretary of Labor, the Secretary of Health and Human Services, and the Secretary of Housing and Urban Development shall each establish within their respective departments a Center for Faith-Based and Neighborhood Partnerships (Center).
+Establishment of Executive Department Centers for Faith. (a) The Attorney General, the Secretary of Education, the Secretary of Labor, the Secretary of Health and Human Services, and the Secretary of Housing and Urban Development shall each establish within their respective departments a Center for Faith (Center).

-(b) Each executive department Center shall be supervised by a Director, appointed by the department head in consultation with the White House Office of Faith-Based and Neighborhood Partnerships (White House Office of Faith-Based and Neighborhood Partnerships).
+(b) Each executive department Center shall be supervised by a Director, appointed by the department head in consultation with the White House Faith Office (White House Faith Office) [sic].

 (c) Each department shall provide its Center with appropriate staff, administrative support, and other resources to meet its responsibilities under this order.

 (d) Each department’s Center shall begin operations no later than 45 days from the date of this order.

 Sec.
-2. Purpose of Executive Department Centers for Faith-Based and Neighborhood Partnerships.
+2. Purpose of Executive Department Centers for Faith.
 The purpose of the executive department Centers will be to coordinate department efforts to eliminate regulatory, contracting, and other programmatic obstacles to the participation of faith-based and other community organizations in the provision of social services.

 Sec.
-3. Responsibilities of Executive Department Centers for Faith-Based and Neighborhood Partnerships.
-Each Center shall, to the extent permitted by law: (a) conduct, in coordination with the White House Office of Faith-Based and Neighborhood Partnerships, a department-wide audit to identify all existing barriers to the participation of faith-based and other community organizations in the delivery of social services by the department, including but not limited to regulations, rules, orders, procurement, and other internal policies and practices, and outreach activities that either facially discriminate against or otherwise discourage or disadvantage the participation of faith-based and other community organizations in Federal programs;
+3. Responsibilities of Executive Department Centers for Faith.
+Each Center shall, to the extent permitted by law: (a) conduct, in coordination with the White House Faith Office, a department-wide audit to identify all existing barriers to the participation of faith-based and other community organizations in the delivery of social services by the department, including but not limited to regulations, rules, orders, procurement, and other internal policies and practices, and outreach activities that either facially discriminate against or otherwise discourage or disadvantage the participation of faith-based and other community organizations in Federal programs;

 (b) coordinate a comprehensive departmental effort to incorporate faith-based and other community organizations in department programs and initiatives to the greatest extent possible;